Blessing56/printf/README.md

 h
 Conversion specifiers to handle: d, i, u, o, x, X

+9. Print some money and give it to us for the rain forests

+Handle the field width for non-custom conversion specifiers.

 13. Print is the sharpest and the strongest weapon of our party

 Handle the following custom conversion specifier: